manojgudi/yelp/README.md

 <br>
 ### If you are Manoj who has done time travel to future:

-Hi Manoj, this script is a small, trivial python script to clean up scilab scri$ Also, you might want to know how to use this-
+Hi Manoj, this script is a small, trivial python script to clean up scilab script.<br>
+Also, you might want to know how to use this-

 Currently supports multi-line un/commmenting in scilab